 6. Auto Rickshaw India

-Opposite to the tuk-tuk in Laos, the Indian auto rickshaw is even smaller than its Thai counterpart.
+Opposite to the tuk-tuk in Laos, the Indian auto-rickshaw is even smaller than its Thai counterpart.
 However, it fits the same number of people.
-Indian auto drivers make it happen.
-The auto rickshaw experience in India is much more hardcore compared to other Asian countries.
+Indian auto drivers make it happen, making it one of India’s most used and needed jugaads.
+The auto-rickshaw experience in India is much more hardcore compared to other Asian countries.
 Indian drivers are by far the most aggressive ones I’ve seen and the chaotic road conditions just add to the thrilling ride.

 7. Shikara, Jammu